danielfrg/copper/README.md

 See the examples folder

-For more information (but possible un-updated) can see my blog: [danielfrg.github.com](danielfrg.github.com)
+For more information and more examples can see my blog: [danielfrg.github.com](danielfrg.github.com)